OpenLiberty/liberty-tools-eclipse/docs/user-guide.md

 ![Jakarta EE quick-dix](images/jakarta-ee-ls-quick-fix.png)

 Jakarta EE API configuration assistance is offered through Eclipse LSP4Jakarta, the Language Server for Jakarta EE.
-For more information, see the [project documentation in GitHub](https://github.com/eclipse/lsp4jakarta#eclipse-lsp4jakarta).
+For more information, see the [project documentation in GitHub](https://github.com/eclipse/lsp4jakarta#eclipse-lsp4jakarta).1G

+## Importing Gradle projects

+The Gradle Eclipse plugins (Buildship) run a simple Gradle build upon import (**Import -> Gradle -> Existing Gradle Project**) to query project information.

+If this build does not complete successfully, the Liberty Tools function may not work correctly.

+E.g. one problem in particular can arise if your project uses a Gradle wrapper at a Gradle version less than v7.3 (and thus NOT supporting Java 17 per [matrix](https://docs.gradle.org/current/userguide/compatibility.html)), while using the Java 17+ workspace JRE required for running Liberty Tools.

+One approach for resolving this incompatibility is to configure the preference at:
+**Preferences -> Gradle -> Java home** to refer to a Java installation compatible with the level of Gradle in your `gradlew` wrapper.

+More generally the Gradle Eclipse preferences and project Java requirements must be compatible.

+## Maven multi-module projects